Posts

 Noise Pollution Levels by Aircraft Types

-Airplane noise can be a real pain, especially for those living near airports or flight paths.
-Did you know different aircraft types generate vastly different noise levels?
-Buckle up as we explore the decibel differences between your favorite (and not-so-favorite) airplanes!
-Aircraft noise has been the subject of many researches for years due to the pollution of the noise it gives to the environment.
-However, there are gratifying results on this subject in an analysis made by Eurocontrol.
-Let’s take a look together.
+Airplane noise can be a significant nuisance, especially for those living near airports or flight paths.
+Did you know that different aircraft generate vastly different noise levels?
+Get ready to discover the decibel differences between various airplanes!
+Aircraft noise has been a hot topic for years due to its environmental impact.
+However, a recent analysis by Eurocontrol offers some encouraging findings.
+Let’s dive in and explore!

 Over the years, advances in both engine technologies and aircraft aerodynamics have brought about a serious decrease in noise levels.